parsehex/BuddyGenAI/docs/dev/unifying-versions.md

 Eventually I want to explore having the electron version be its own repo, just for the electron-specific parts.

+I'm recently thinking of having a separate repo for the electron / tauri version, providing just the wrapper while using the main repo to pull in the app's code.

 [1]: ./database-info.md